0mlml/chesshook-intermediary/README.md

 - Configure the Chesshook userscript.
     - set the engine to external.
     - set the passkey to the passkey printed to your console. it will change every time the server is restarted.
-        - this is not necessary if you do not set `-localhostbypass` to false.
+        - this is not necessary if you do not set `-localhostbypass` to false, and the server is on localhost.
     - in the server is running on the same machine, the url of the engine is `ws://localhost:8080/ws`.
         - if the server is running on a different machine, replace `localhost` with the address of the machine.
     - go to the "external" page from the hamburger menu.